 In January 2017 I began working as an Office Administrator at my church, and was asked to join the short term mission team that was going to the Czech Republic in July 2017.
 As a team, we were partnering with Mark and Gretchen Potma and their family to teach English to the Czech people at an annual English Camp.
 I had the privilege of working with Czech youth, which was an incredible experience.
 In the mornings we taught English, had social outings in the afternoon, and in the evenings we had worship, a message from our Pastor and Bible study.

 That has brought me to today.
-I have partnered with TEAM and will be moving to the Czech Republic to work as a church planter.
+I have partnered with TEAM and I am living in the Czech Republic as a missionary, helping plant churches and connect with youth.

 The battle to bring the Czech people to Jesus is a difficult one, but missionaries have seen progress through their ministries and faith over the years.
 There is hope, and if God is for us, who can stand against us?